raftco/wp-prelaunchr/README.md

 View a list of all your entriess/referrals within the WordPress Dashboard.

-### Custom Prize Groups/Levels
+### Custom Reward Groups/Levels

-Setup custom prize levels to entice users to share your campaign amongst their friends.
-The more referrals someone gets the better the prize!
+Setup custom reward  groups/levels to entice users to share your campaign amongst their friends.
+The more referrals someone gets the better the reward!

 ### CSV Exporter